 Stay away from the medicine cabinet.

 Kids should not have access to any medications when they aren't under a guardian's watch, as they could easily overdose or unintentionally take the wrong medicines.
 This could lead to serious health problems.
 Protect your children by teaching them that any type of drug can be dangerous if taken in large quantities.
 Also, inform them that they should not take any type of drug unless given to them by a parent or a trusted guardian.
+You could also consider a medical alert system in the scenario that a child accidentally ingests medication.

 Practice water safety.